What is Heijunka?

 Step 3: Sequencing

 Work should be sequenced to ensure many small batches as opposed to one large volume and to execute order delivery in the same sequence that it was placed in.
 At Toyota, the ordering of materials and production of goods is aligned with the principle of Just-In-Time (JIT) - items are simply delivered to customers when they need it.

 The process of standardizing work also includes the standardization and optimization of the system’s ability to rapidly change tools and refocus (SMED), which makes efficient sequencing possible.
 For the company from our above example, their work organization only makes sense if production can switch between manufacturing circles, triangles, and squares without significant additional effort.
 That’s why minimizing set-up times is so important.

 Establishing Heijunka in your process would give you a competitive advantage by:

 - Having reduced WIP and an underutilized inventory, meaning a reduction in costs

-- Being able to maintain the declared Takt Time: produce what your customers want and when they want it
+- Being able to maintain the declared Takt Time: produce what and how your customers want, when they want it

 - Having the ability to better inform suppliers as to when you require materials

 - Making your staff’s work easier and less stressful.